-The steps required to configure the print server to receive print jobs from a Windows® 95/98//Me/NT4.0/2000/XP.
-PC running the BIP software is as follows:
+The steps required to configure the print server to receive print jobs from a Windows® 95/98/Me/2000/XP and Windows NT®4.0 PC running the BIP software is as follows:

-- Start BRAdmin. - 2 Select the node name of the desired Brother print server from the list and double click on it. (the default node name is usually BRN xxxxxx, where xxxxxx is the last six digits of the Ethernet address (MAC address)).
-You will be prompted for a password; the default password is access. - Tou can find the node name and MAC address by printing out the printer configuration page.
-Refer to the Quick Setup Guide for information on how to print the configuration page on your print server. - 3 Click on the POP3/SMTP tab. - 4 Enter the address of the POP3 server (consult your network administrator if you do not know this address). - 5 Enter the mailbox name for the remote Brother print server.
+- Start BRAdmin. - 2 Select the node name of the desired Brother print server from the list and double click on it. (the default node name is usually BRN XXXXXX, where XXXXXX is the last six digits of the Ethernet address (MAC address)).
+You will be prompted for a password; the default password is access. - You can find the node name and MAC address by printing out the printer settings page.
+Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 3 Click on the POP3/SMTP tab. - 4 Enter the address of the POP3 server (consult your network administrator if you do not know this address). - 5 Enter the mailbox name for the remote Brother print server.
 Usually this will be the first part of the E-mail address (for example, if the E-mail address of the print server is emailprinter@xyz, then the mailbox name would be emailprinter). - 6 Enter the password for the mailbox, if any.

 - 7 The print server is configured by default to poll the POP3 server every 30 seconds.
-You may change this value, if desired. - 8 If you have enabled notification, enter the address of your SMTP server (consult your network administrator if you do not know this address). - 9 Press the OK button and save the changes.
+You may change this value, if desired. - 8 If you have enabled notification, enter the address of your SMTP server (consult your network administrator if you do not know this address). - 9 Click the OK button and save the changes.
 Now exit the BRAdmin application.
 You have now configured the print server to receive print jobs.

-Brother Internet Print Using a Web Browser to configure the Print Server
+Brother Internet Print: Using a Web Browser to Configure the Print Server

-- 1 Connect to the printer server IP address using your web browser. - When you reach the network configuration screen, you will be prompted for a password.
+- 1 Connect to the print server IP address using your web browser. - When you reach the network configuration screen, you will be prompted for a password.
 The default password is "access". - 3 Select the Configure POP3/SMTP option and enter the information as described above.
-Refer to "Using a Web Browser to configure the Print Server". - 4 You should see a Segmented Message Timeout option.
+Refer to "Brother Internet Print: Using a Web Browser to Configure the Print Server". - 4 You should see a Segmented Message Timeout option.
 If a print job is separated into multiple E-mail messages using the Partial E-mail Print feature of the BIP, this value indicates how long the print server will wait for all of the segments of the message to arrive.

-Brother Internet Print Using TELNET to Configure the Print Server
+Brother Internet Print: Using TELNET to Configure the Print Server